Originally published August 19, 2021, updated October 26, 2021

 Self-service and omnichannel is here to stay

 The COVID-19 pandemic fundamentally reshaped how B2B customers purchase.
 And since most purchasers are millennials, it’s not surprising that 75% of B2B buyers now prefer online purchasing over in-person sales.
-According to the same report, B2B buyers using in-person channels expect access to digital channels that enhance their experience.
+According to the same report, B2B buyers using in-person channels expect access to digital channels and platforms that enhance their experience.

 Buyers use digital channels for big-ticket items too

 Despite the widespread belief that in-person contact is necessary for big-ticket purchases, 20% of B2B buyers said they’re willing to spend more than $500,000 either remotely or digitally.
 This means manufacturers need to utilize hybrid or omnichannel sales methods to attract customers and close deals.
 The need for online marketing for manufacturers will only increase.

 Now that you understand the importance of digital marketing in the customer experience, let’s look at how digital is changing traditional marketing.

 Types of Online Marketing